catzy007/catzy007.github.io/posts/2021-03-28-my-journey-to-uefi-boot-on-old-system/index.md

 The other way is to create [Ventoy USB](https://www.ventoy.net/en/index.html) then download [Clover ISO](https://github.com/CloverHackyColor/CloverBootloader/releases) image, and put the ISO image on Ventoy USB.
-This is one of the easiest and relatively safe way to do things because everything is open-source. but using ISO image has limitation, you cant simply just edit the content.
-So you cant just randomly modify config file, add random efi driver.
+This is one of the easiest and relatively safe way to do things because everything is open-source.
+But using ISO image has limitation, you cannot simply just edit the content.
+So you can't just randomly modify config file, add random EFI driver.
 Something like that.
-Also somehow in my machine, the system not goes into Clover.
+Also, somehow in my machine, the system not goes into Clover.
 But instead it goes into OpenCore.

 Other way to do this which i finally using is just download Clover boot image i made myself.
-What you need to do is just download the [bootimage](./posts/2021-03-28-my-journey-to-uefi-boot-on-old-system/clover-r5131-bootimage.zip) file then use Etcher, dd, win32disk imager or something similar to flash the disk image to your USB drive.
+What you need to do is just download the [boot image](./posts/2021-03-28-my-journey-to-uefi-boot-on-old-system/clover-r5131-bootimage.zip) file then use Etcher, dd, win32disk imager or something similar to flash the disk image to your USB drive.

-The way i made this image is using VM with windows 7 and attach a 300MB raw disk image.
+The way i made this image is using VM with Windows 7 and attach a 300 MB raw disk image.
 Then using BDUtility with Enable Fixed Disks mode.
 Then just save the image and that's it.

-Next i will do another testing with some picture and hopefully in the end, i can boot NVME SSD in x58 based system.
+Next i will do another testing with some picture and hopefully in the end, i can boot NVMe SSD in x58 based system.

 <br>